Michael Savery

 Jane Tan)

-3. Planar graphs with the maximum number of induced 6-cycles, submitted
+3. Planar graphs with the maximum number of induced 6-cycles, to appear in Electronic Journal of Combinatorics

 2. Planar graphs with the maximum number of induced 4-cycles or 5-cycles, submitted